bendcarmen/query-builder/README.md

-# Query Builder
+# Query Builder Proof of Concept 0.0.1

 Query Builder is a proof of concept that allows a researcher to construct queries comprised of grouping of medical terms.

 Go **[here](https://bendcarmen.github.io/query-tool/)** for a live demo.

-## Version 0.0.1 Quick User Guide:
+## Getting Started:

 **The user can click on the input box to show available terms and filter them by entering text**